andykarpov/karabas-mini/docs/howto.md

 How to prepare the newly created devboard to run:

-1. Prepare an SD card #1 with cores (*.kg2) in the root of SD card.
+1. Prepare an SD card #1 with cores (*.kg2) and joystick drivers (drivers directory with ini files) in the root of SD card.
 The SD card could be FAT16, FAT32 or EXFAT formatted.

 2. Upload the RP2040 firmware: